sbulage/dopy/README.rst

 Getting Started
 ===============

-To interact with Digital Ocean, you first need a Digital Ocean account with valid API keys.
+To interact with DigitalOcean, first you will need a DigitalOcean account with a valid API keys.

-API Keys can be set either as environmental variables, or within the code.
+API Keys can be set either as Env variables, or within the code.

 For API v.2.

 .. code-block:: bash
     # export DO_API_VERSION='2'
     # export DO_API_TOKEN='api_token'

 .. code-block:: pycon

     >>> from dopy.manager import DoManager
+    >>> do = DoManager(api_token='api_token')
     >>> do = DoManager(None, 'api_token', api_version=2)

 For API v.1.

 .. code-block:: bash

     # export DO_CLIENT_ID='client_id'
     # export DO_API_KEY='long_api_key'

 .. code-block:: pycon

-    >>> from dopy.manager import DoManager
-    >>> do = DoManager('client_id', 'long_api_key')

 Methods
 =======